ChrisDuffley/stationPlaylist/readme.md

 If you are using Studio on a touchscreen computer with NVDA installed, you can perform some Studio commands from the touchscreen.
 First use three finger tap to switch to SPL mode, then use the touch commands listed above to perform commands.

+## Version 25.06.11-LTS

+* In local Studio 6.20, NVDA will no longer announce wrong column content when vertical column navigation is set to "Time Scheduled" (Time column).

 ## Version 25.06.9-LTS

 * Initial support for StationPlaylist suite 6.20.